 Grizzly Bear Town is another name for my ancestral village of Skedans, the village of my maternal great-grandmother, Susan Williams.
-T’iis Kwaanaaya, Many Ledges, is the name of the rock cliff behind Skedans.
+T’iis Kwaanaaya, Many Ledges, is the Supernatural Being of the rock cliff behind Skedans.
 It was once a powerful supernatural killer whale before it became the rock cliff.
 In this song, Many Ledges is a metaphor for the many ascents and falls in our journey towards enlightenment.

 “It is our hope that the music will help listeners of all ages develop a greater appreciation and understanding of indigenous musical genres, bringing an endangered indigenous language, worldview and supernatural beings out of concealment and suppression to reach broader and more diverse audiences.”

 Terri-Lynn Williams-Davidson with Bill Henderson and Claire Lawrence.